2026-05-28 08:44:05 | EST

 News Analysis

-Google Employee Insider Trading Polymarket - institutional positioning, allocation, and portfolio rotation.
+Google Employee Insider Trading Polymarket - financial results, revenue acceleration, and margin trends.
 A Google employee has been charged with insider trading in connection with trades placed on the decentralized prediction market platform Polymarket.
 The charges, filed by federal prosecutors, allege the individual used material non-public information to place bets on corporate events, raising new questions about the regulatory status of prediction markets in the United States.

 Live News